oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 # Use of IETF-Topology for Representing an IP/MPLS network domain

 IP/MPLS Networks can contain multiple domain IGP domains.
 We can define an IGP domain as the collection of nodes and links that participate in the same IGP process.
-The topology information of a domain can be structured according to ietf-network-topology information model {{!RFC8345}}.
+The topology information of a domain can be structured according to ietf-network-topology data model {{!RFC8345}}.
 For example, if BGP-LS is used to collect the information, the nodes and links that are announced with the same combination of AS number / are considered to belong to the same domain.

 If a node and/or layer termination point  participates in more than one IGP it will be present in multiple IGP domain networks.

 The ietf-network instance MUST include the following properties to indicate it is a domain running an IGP instance:

 A network-id that uniquely identifies such domain in the network.
-The "network-types property should include the l3t:l3-unicast-topology, to indicate it is a network in which the nodes are capable of forwarding unicast packet.
-Also, this draft proposed to ade a new property, isis-topology, to indicate the topology being represented is running an IGP process.
+The "network-types" property should include the l3t:l3-unicast-topology, to indicate it is a network in which the nodes are capable of forwarding unicast packet.
+Also, this draft proposed to add a new property, "isis-topology", to indicate the topology being represented is running the IS-IS IGP process.

 Also, should the topology include information such as bandwidth, delay information or color, it must include tet:te-topology.
 To include delay and bandwdith performance measurements , MUST include tet-pkt:te-packet under the previous property